egara/buttermanager/README.md

 - When ButterManager is installed for the first time, the updates checker is not checked by default
 - A new option added to yay command to check for AUR packages only
 - New messages implemented in the main window in order to warn the user about the space of the filesystem
+- Internet connection will be checked during 5 minutes.
+If there is no Internet connection, then the updates checker process will be cancelled

 ### Version 1.3 ###
 - The updates checker is executed in other thread, so now the GUI is not freezed during the process.